 As such, the petitioners urged the Supreme Court to interpret Article 21 of the constitution in light of the links between the right to life, to live with dignity, and to have means of basic sustenance.
 The group also tied Article 21 with Articles 39 (a) and 48 of the Directive Principles, claiming that they were necessary “to understand the nature of the obligation of the State …to ensure the effective realization of [the right to food].”

-Under Article 39 (a), “the State shall…direct its policy towards securing that the citizen, men and women equally, have the right to an adequate means of livelihood,” and under Article 47, “the State shall regard the raising of the level of nutrition and the standard of living of its people and the improvement of public health as among its primary duties.
+Under Article 39 (a), “the State shall…direct its policy towards securing that the citizen, men and women equally, have the right to an adequate means of livelihood,” and under Article 47, “the State shall regard the raising of the level of nutrition and the standard of living of its people and the improvement of public health as among its primary duties.”
 While these two articles of the Directive Principles are unenforceable, they provide insight and lend guidance to the ways in which the Supreme Court should interpret laws.
-As such, the petitioners argued that the state is obligated to
+As such, the petitioners argued that the state is obligated to:

-“[raise] the level of nutrition in the country, ensure that citizens have a means of livelihood, and ensure that all citizens have a right to a dignified life…making the Right to Food a guaranteed Fundamental Right which is enforceable by virtue of the constitutional remedy.
+“…[raise] the level of nutrition in the country, ensure that citizens have a means of livelihood, and ensure that all citizens have a right to a dignified life…making the Right to Food a guaranteed Fundamental Right which is enforceable by virtue of the constitutional remedy.

 Since 2001, the scope of the public interest litigation has grown to cover issues such as the implementation of food related schemes (including the Mid Day Meal Scheme), urban destitution, the right to work, starvation deaths, general transparency and accountability.
-All of these various addendums to the litigation have related back to the right to life (mentioned in Article 21 of the Constitution), have ushered the government to recognize the multi-faceted and interdependent nature of this right, and have signaled the importance of the right to food.
+All of these various addendums to the litigation relating back to the right to life (mentioned in Article 21 of the Constitution), have pushed the government to recognize the multi-faceted and interdependent nature of this right and the key importance of the right to food.
 As such, to-date 382 affidavits have been submitted, 55 “interim applications” filed, and 44 “interim orders” created.

 The first major interim order of the Supreme Court, issued on November 28th, 2001, focused on eight food-related schemes: The Public Distribution System, Antyodaya Anna Yojana, the National Programme of Nutritional Support to Primary Education, also know as the MDM, the Integrated Child Development services (ICDS), Annapurna, the National Old Age Pension Scheme, the National Maternity Benefit Scheme, and the National Family Benefit Scheme.
 This interim order is especially significant as it converted the benefits of these eight schemes into legal entitlements.
-In other words, recipients of these schemes can now seek redress if not given prescribed allotment of grains.
+In other words, recipients of these schemes can now seek redress if not given their prescribed allotment of grains.

-In the case of MDM, this interim order not only gave children legal protection to existing entitlements, but also directed the government to replace monthly dry rations of grain with daily, cooked meals in government and government-aided schools.
+In the case of the MDM, this interim order not only gave children legal protection to existing entitlements, but also directed the government to replace monthly dry rations of grain with daily, cooked meals in government and government-aided schools.
 Underlying this order was the belief that the national and state governments should be held accountable for protecting the right to food via the implementation of these food-related schemes.
 The next section will discuss how Indian scholars have since the passage of these orders interpreted and discussed the implementation of the MDM.